mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 AnkiMorphs provides the following three generators:

 - [Readability Report Generator](#readability-report-generator)
-  A report over how well you know the text in the specified files
+  Generates a report on how well you know the text in the specified files.
+The results are displayed in the table at the bottom of the window (no file is created).

 - [Priority File Generator](#priority-file-generator)
-  A file that lists all the found morphs sorted by their frequency
+  Generates a `.csv` file listing all morphs from the input files, sorted by frequency.

 - [Study Plan Generator](#study-plan-generator)
-  A combination of priority files in the order you specify
+  Generates a `.csv` file by merging priority files in a specified order.

 <br>